Joe Smith (pitcher): Seattle Mariners

 On July 27, 2021, Smith was traded to the Seattle Mariners along with Abraham Toro in exchange for Rafael Montero and Kendall Graveman.

 Minnesota Twins

-On March 20, 2022 Smith signed with the Minnesota Twins.
-On August 3, 2022, the Twins designated Smith for assignment.
-He was released on August 5, 2022.
+On March 20, 2022, Smith signed with the Minnesota Twins.
+In 34 appearances for Minnesota, he registered a 4.61 ERA with 17 strikeouts across 27 1/3 innings of work.
+On August 3, Smith was designated for assignment by the Twins.
+He was released on August 5.

+On January 31, 2024, Smith announced his retirement from professional baseball via Instagram.

 Pitching style

 Smith's pitching style is different from most.
 According to hitters, he comes at the batter from third base.
 His release point is about 4:30 on the analog clock, lower than sidearm, and higher than submarine.
 Smith's fastball usually is at 88–90 mph, sometimes reaching 93 mph.
 His fastball can even be considered a sinker because of its hard downward movement.
 He routinely gets ground balls because of this.
 Smith also throws a slider and a changeup.

 Personal life

 Smith is married to Turner Sports reporter Allie LaForce.
+Their first child, a son, was born in 2022.

 In 2012, Smith's mother was diagnosed with Huntington's disease; the condition leads to the death of nerve cells in the brain.
 Smith has a 50% chance of inheriting the condition.
 Smith and LaForce dedicate much of their free time to raising awareness for their organization HelpCureHD.org, which provides funding for couples to go through the PGD-IVF process as a way to stop the disease from continuing to future generations.
-HelpCureHD.org has become one of the country's premier organizations for Huntington's disease and has been featured on ESPN, Good Morning America, MLB Network, and many local media outlets.